-Genesi, the first Wider 150, is rated the quietest yacht in its class.
+The first Wider 150 is rated the quietest yacht in its class.

 You know that a superyacht runs quietly—almost silently—when you look out a window and are surprised to see that the boat is under way.
-Such was the case during a recent day cruise in the Mediterranean aboard Genesi, the appropriately named first example of the Wider 150, a 150-foot semicustom design from Italy’s Wider Yachts.
-A group of passengers were chatting in the sky-deck lounge when one mentioned that Genesi had left the dock.
+Such was the case during a recent day cruise in the Mediterranean aboard the first example of the Wider 150, a 150-foot semicustom design from Italy’s Wider Yachts.
+A group of passengers were chatting in the sky-deck lounge when one mentioned that the Wider 150 had left the dock.
 None of us had heard any accelerating engines or felt any hull vibrations.

 The whisper-quiet ride is merely one of the alluring features of the Wider 150, which is priced at about $29 million.
-Genesi woos guests with 3,700 square feet of exterior space spread across four decks, as well as a 950-square-foot beach club, a tender garage that converts into a 23-foot-long swimming pool filled with seawater, and a spacious master suite with a 60-square-foot fold-down balcony.
+The Wider 150 woos guests with 3,700 square feet of exterior space spread across four decks, as well as a 950-square-foot beach club, a tender garage that converts into a 23-foot-long swimming pool filled with seawater, and a spacious master suite with a 60-square-foot fold-down balcony.

 The sophisticated diesel-electric propulsion system that can operate in near-silent zero-emissions mode is a first for a vessel this size and has established new fuel-burn and emissions standards for superyachts.